fairlaunchlabs/docs/README.md

 If `Bots` monitor the minting time of the previous `Epoch` to calculate the difficulty of the next `Epoch` and valuate whether to participate or not, then all Bots must have their own strategies.
 Otherwise, convergent strategies will lead to all Bots crowding and causing a significant decrease in yield and a substantial increase in costs.
 Because the yield of Bots do not depend on the "speed" of minting, but more on the "guesswork" of the behavior of other Bots, greatly increasing the strategic difficulty for Bots.

 #### 2.4.3- Benefit 3
-Adopting a mechanism where difficulty only increases and never decreases (similar to Bitcoin mining) ensures that the expected mining cost is always on the rise.
+Adopting a mechanism where difficulty only increases and never decreases ensures that the expected mining cost is always on the rise.
 When the difficulty increases rapidly, users will not anticipate a decrease in difficulty, either continuing to mint or stopping minting.
 This avoids the halt in minting that can occur when waiting for the difficulty to drop.

 #### 2.4.4- Benefit 4
 As the difficulty and mining cost increases, until the market deems the cost to have reached a reasonable level, at which point minting will slow down or stop.
 The mining cost at this time will be an Anchor of the market price of tokens.